Whether or not you choose to vaccinate, you may find yourself in need of natural remedies for whooping cough for you or your child.

 How to treat whooping cough naturally

 Whether you choose to have your child vaccinated or not, whooping cough infection is a possibility.
 Antibiotics are prescribed to prevent the spread of whooping cough and lessen its duration, but they have little if any effect on symptoms.

-Since western medicine has very little to offer in the way of palliative treatment for whooping cough, it is very important for parents to be familiar with, have access to, and feel comfortable using alternative treatments, especially if they choose not to vaccinate.
+Since western medicine has very little to offer in the way of palliative treatment for whooping cough, it is very important for parents to be familiar with, have access to, and feel comfortable using alternative treatments.
+It's especially important to know how to treat whooping cough naturally if you choose not to vaccinate.

-There are several natural treatment options that can effectively calm whooping cough symptoms:
+There are several natural remedies that can effectively calm whooping cough symptoms:

-If you don’t have access to a practictioner, you can safely administer these two very effective homeopathic remedies on your own:
+If you don't have access to a practitioner, you can safely administer these two very effective homeopathic remedies on your own: